-Costa Rica is in the process of including specific attestations/import requirements in the Ministry of Agriculture's website.
-Requirements for specific products are available in Spanish in the following addresses:
+Costa Rica is in the process of reviewing specific attestations/import requirements for plant origin products which are not available online as of the time of writing of this report.
+Specific attestations and requirements for animal origin products may be accessed at SENASA's website (see link below).
+Requirements for specific products will be available in Spanish in the following addresses: